Secret Warriors (Team White): Fictional team biography

 Meanwhile, Fury reached out to his old friend John Garrett.
 Together, they conned Osborn into helping them uncover an active agent of the long thought dormant agency of Leviathan.

 The return of Leviathan complicated Fury's plans, but it also provided some opportunities.
-HYDRA and Leviathan quickly went to war, giving Fury extra room and time to maneuver his own forces.
+Hydra and Leviathan quickly went to war, giving Fury extra room and time to maneuver his own forces.
 Johnson discovered that her team was not the only team of special agents at Fury's disposal.
-Two others were active and operating outside of Fury's direct control: the Black team run by Alexander Pierce, composed of the more dangerous Caterpillars from Fury's list and tasked with watching HYDRA; and Gray team run by Fury's own son, Mikel Fury, was tasked with looking into Leviathan, which had been a seemingly dead end assignment until recently.
+Two others were active and operating outside of Fury's direct control: the Black team run by Alexander Pierce, composed of the more dangerous Caterpillars from Fury's list and tasked with watching Hydra; and Gray team run by Fury's own son, Mikel Fury, was tasked with looking into Leviathan, which had been a seemingly dead end assignment until recently.
 Johnson's Team White, was apparently meant as Fury's fist.

-Fury was preparing his forces to go operational when both HYDRA and Leviathan were at their weakest.
+Fury was preparing his forces to go operational when both Hydra and Leviathan were at their weakest.
 He decided Druid was the weak link of the team and cut him from the roster against the wishes of Johnson and the rest of the team.
-Meanwhile, James had been compromised by HYDRA and was being blackmailed by Baron Strucker.
+Meanwhile, James had been compromised by Hydra and was being blackmailed by Baron Strucker.

 During the Siege of Asgard, Fury's agenda was interrupted by Norman Osborn's sudden attack on Asgard and Steve Rogers' call for aid.
 He and Team White answered the call.
 They allied with the assembled New Avengers and Young Avengers and came to the defense of the Asgardians.
 However, Phobos was left out of the battle and struck out on his own mission after seeing that his father had been killed by the Sentry.

 Osborn's forces fell, and when the full power of the Sentry's madness was unleashed, he was put down by the assembled heroes.
 What remained of Asgard was saved.
 The president turned against Osborn and H.A.M.M.E.R. for their actions, putting an end to the Dark Reign.
 But Fury and Team White did not stick around for the aftermath.
-Once all was said and done, they returned to their secret war against HYDRA and Leviathan.
+Once all was said and done, they returned to their secret war against Hydra and Leviathan.

-The time came for the major offensive against HYDRA Fury had been building toward.
-The target was Hell's Heaven, a secret HYDRA base deep inside the borders of China.
+The time came for the major offensive against Hydra that Fury had been building toward.
+The target was Hell's Heaven, a secret Hydra base deep inside the borders of China.
 Fury sent Team Black, led by Alexander Pierce, and two helicarriers full of Howling Commandos personnel, led by Dum Dum Dugan, to carry out the assault.
-HYDRA's forces were overwhelmed by the attack.
+Hydra's forces were overwhelmed by the attack.
 Team Black breached the facility's security along with a small unit of Howling Commandos and planted an explosive right in the heart of Hell's Heaven.
 Everyone exfiltrated back to the helicarrers as the base was destroyed.